St Fillan's Kirk, Seat and Well: Ministers

-A plaque on the outside of the south wall commemorates the Rev James Hutcheson who served here from 1649 to his death aged 81 in 1706.
-He is notable also through his involvement in the Christian Shaw or Paisley witches affair which took place in 1697.
+A plaque on the outside of the south wall commemorates the Rev James Hutcheson, who served here from 1649 to his death aged 81 in 1706.
+He is notable also for his involvement in the Christian Shaw or Paisley witches' affair, which took place in 1697.
 Christian Shaw, aged 11, gave evidence that led to eight people being accused of witchcraft.
 It is reported that Shaw had been "betwitched" by the defendants and was exhibiting behaviours including flying, and was vomiting coal, hair, wool, bent pins, etc. Seven were hanged as a result of Christian's testimony, three men and four women, whilst the eighth accused person was found dead in his cell.

 James Hutcheson was well known throughout Scotland for his ardent oppositions to witchcraft and a week before the trial he preached an hour long sermon in Paisley Abbey in which he vehemently condemned and called for action against all the aspects of pagan practices to an audience that contained all the judges, jurors and many of the witnesses at the forthcoming trials.

-The Rev Peter Dale was minister of the joint parishes of Houston and Kilallan from his induction on 5th September1843 until his death on 11 December 1856 as recorded on a marble plaque on an interior wall.
+The Rev Peter Dale was minister of the joint parishes of Houston and Kilallan from his induction on 5 September 1843 until his death on 11 December 1856 as recorded on a marble plaque on an interior wall.